sitegeist/Sitegeist.LostInTranslation/README.md

       #
       # Translate all inline editable fields without further configuration.
       #
-      # If this is disabled iline editables can be configured for translation by setting
+      # If this is disabled inline editables can be configured for translation by setting
       # `options.translateOnAdoption: true` for each property seperatly
       #
       translateInlineEditables: true